RoxanaAnamariaTurc/PortfolioBuilder/README.md

 - Frontend (Netlify):
   Connect your GitHub repository to Netlify.
-  Set up continuous deployment for the main branch.
+  Configure the build command as `npm run build` and the publish directory as `dist`.
-  Ensure environment variables are configured in Netlify settings.
+  Ensure environment variables (for example `VITE_API_URL`) are configured in Netlify settings.

 - Backend (Heroku):